Sometimes we make bad bets.

 The IRS and Treasury Department know people do this.
 So they create a rule, you can't use the loss to offset gains unless you follow specific guidelines.
 Those guidelines are referred to as the “wash-sale rule.”

 The wash-sale rule says that if you buy the same or “substantially identical asset” within 30 days, you won't be able to use the loss.
 The loss gets added to the tax basis of the new holding, so it in effect just gets delayed until you sell the stock again.
 The loss doesn't disappear. (funny enough, your new holding is actually an extension of your old holding, which you sold at a loss, so it could be eligible for long term capital gains rates)

-After I sell Money Boss stock, I can’t buy back in for 31 days if I want to offset my gains with that loss.
-I can buy another asset, maybe pick up shares of The Penny Hoarder or Wise Bread (I hear those two blogs are going places!), but I can’t buy Money Boss. (the same rule applies for 30 days before the loss sale, so I can’t buy Money Boss 30 days before I sell my losing position)
+After I sell Get Rich Slowly stock, I can't buy back in for 31 days if I want to offset my gains with that loss.
+I can buy another asset, maybe pick up shares of The Penny Hoarder or Wise Bread (I hear those two blogs are going places!), but I can't buy Get Rich Slowly. (the same rule applies for 30 days before the loss sale, so I can't buy Get Rich Slowly 30 days before I sell my losing position)

 One final rule to remember – if you have more losses than gains, you can use up to $3,000 of those losses to offset ordinary income.
 Any extra losses above $3,000 get carried over to the next year.

 How the rich use this strategy

 It all comes down to the term “substantially identical.”
 There are plenty of mutual funds that, if you asked a regular human being, are pretty much the same.

 To IRS regulations, they are not.
 Take a look at these two funds: